On the desk · Uranium

 1. The McArthur River restart economics

 McArthur was placed on care and maintenance from 2018 through 2022, which is the single most important piece of capital allocation in Cameco's modern history.
 Most high-cost producers keep producing through a bear market, destroying value on every pound.
 Cameco did not.
 The mine came back in 2022 at a restart cost substantially below consensus, and the per-pound economics post-restart are meaningfully better than they were pre-shutdown.
-We track the "licensed capacity vs. mined tonnage" gap each quarter because it tells you the shape of the option Cameco is choosing to exercise — or not — on behalf of shareholders.
+We track the “licensed capacity vs. mined tonnage” gap each quarter because it tells you the shape of the option Cameco is choosing to exercise, or not, on behalf of shareholders.

 2. The Westinghouse contribution